BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 To model the \textbf{susceptibility to infection of a contact according to their age} we referred to the literature~\cite{Luo,Zhang,Bi} where close contacts of confirmed cases were monitored and tested.
 The number tested and the number of positive results was reported within each age group, with the ratio of the latter to the former defining the per-age attack rate.
-We assumed the proportion testing positive was constant within each age bin in each study, and merged the counts into a single set of bins 0-9, 10-19, $\ldots$ 80+, with contributions from all three studies.
+We assumed the proportion testing positive was constant within each age bin in each study, and merged the counts into a single set of bins 0-9, 10-19, ...
+80+, with contributions from all three studies.
 The largest age bin in each study (which differed in its lower bound, with no upper bound) was assumed to be ten years wide in order to define the merging; the counts in the resulting 80+ category were excluded for the following fitting step as they were sensitive to the assumed upper bound in each study.
 We fit the polynomial form $A + B\times(\text{age})^k$ to the proportions in each age category, using the bin's midpoint, minimising the sum of squared differences from the observed values.
 The best fitting values of $A$, $B$ and $k$ were $0.0300$, $5.53\times10^{-6}$, and $2.00$ respectively.